The inner-thigh region is one of the most commonly neglected muscle areas, according to experts.

 “You can add a bar or dumbbells for extra weight or make it a ‘goblet squat’ by holding a dumbbell (these are a great home gym addition) in both hands to your chest before executing the squat,” she says.

 To perform the sumo squat, Dr. Adams recommends standing with your feet slightly wider than your shoulders, keeping your torso as erect and upright as possible.
+The wider stance is similar to position a sumo wrestler takes, hence the name.

 While bending your knees, lower your butt down below the level of your knees.
 “Be sure to keep your toes pointing outward, but in line with your knees the entire time.
 And try not to turn your toes in,” he says.